mo7amedaliEbaid/saudi_interview/interview/general.md

 ### 13- Difference between Expanded and Flexible ?
 - Flexible takes only the needed space, and Expanded takes all available space, respecting the flex factor.
 - The Expanded widget simply takes all available space.
-- One important distinction between the Flexible and Expanded widgets is that Flexible does not force its children to take the same size as itself where the Expanded widget forces its child to take the same size.
+- One important distinction between the Flexible and Expanded widgets is that Flexible does not force its children to take the same size as
+- itself where the Expanded widget forces its child to take the same size.
 - Widget under Flexible are by default WRAP_CONTENT although you can change it using parameter fit.
 - Widget under Expanded is MATCH_PARENT you can change it using flex.

-### 14- What id generic programming ?
+### 14- What is generic programming ?
-- Style of computer programming in which algorithims are written in terms of types to be specified later that are then instantiated when needed for specific types provided.
+- Style of computer programming in which algorithms are written in terms of types to be specified later that are then instantiated when needed for specific
+- types provided.

 ### 15- Solid Principles ?